-A school counselor will be assigned to each school to support students' academic achievement and social-emotional well-being.
+Vollmer has a school counselor to support students' academic achievement and social-emotional well-being.

-- The school counselor will facilitate the school guidance curriculum in classrooms, focusing on academic skills, organization and time management strategies, coping, self-awareness, metacognitive strategies, goal-setting, and problem-solving skills.
-The counselor will help students analyze their developmental strengths, and assist them in connecting these strengths with their personal and long-term career goals. - The school counselor will be instrumental in helping students transition between buildings and grade levels. - The school counselor will provide individual and group counseling to students in need, in collaboration with the school's social worker and school psychologist. - The school counselor will collaborate with parents, community agencies, and provide referrals for outside counseling support for students, when necessary. - The school counselor and school psychologist will also develop and monitor the implementation of Section 504 plans.
+The school counselor facilitates the school guidance curriculum in classrooms, focusing on academic skills, organization and time management strategies, coping, self-awareness, metacognitive strategies, goal-setting, and problem-solving skills.
+The counselor will help students analyze their developmental strengths, and assist them in connecting these strengths with their personal and long-term career goals.

+- The school counselor is instrumental in helping students transition between buildings and grade levels. - The school counselor provides short term individual and group counseling to students in need, in collaboration with the school's social worker and school psychologist. - The school counselor collaborates with parents, community agencies, and provides referrals for outside counseling support for students, when necessary. - The school counselor and school psychologist will also develop and monitor the implementation of Section 504 plans.
 This includes obtaining parental permission, scheduling meetings, and completing all necessary paperwork after the meetings.